ayechanst/model-of-the-evm/simple-nft/nft-guide.md

 An account can send **signed** transactions with its **private key**.
 We will talk about transactions and signatures later.

-### The public key
-> On the desk is a simple key.

 ### Balance ⚖️
-> In the corner of the train station, there is a balance.
-The balance has a huge pile of glittering coins emmitting bright light.
-It smells like metal over there.
-There is a little flying robot weighing the pile of tokens one by one.
-The robot has a screen display on its back with the current **balance** of the pile of tokens.
+> On the left side of the room you see a big balance with coins over flowing from it.
+The coins are so bright that whole corner of the train station is glowing with a yellow hue.
+A small flying robot is weighing and counting the coins, and has a digital screen on its back displaying the total amount of coins there.
+Its back is displaying the **balance** of this train station.

 An account has a balance of tokens.